Subhagatoadak/ai-chatbot-template/README.md

 - Potential for cross-document reasoning by linking multiple context trees

 ### ❌ Current Gaps
-- No ranking logic for ancestor chain relevance
 - Query-time performance may degrade with large graphs
 - Lack of streaming context generation for large answer chains